 This study examines both firm growth and profitability.
 Firm growth was measured by computing the growth in the beef cow herd on each farm.
 Firm growth is particularly important for family farms that are bringing another generation into the operation.
 The operating profit margin, a commonly used measure of financial performance, was used as the profitability measure.
-This ratio was computed for each farm and year by adding accrual interest expense and subtracting unpaid family and operator labour from net farm income and dividing the result by value of farm production (Langemeier, 2009).
+This ratio was computed for each farm and year by adding accrual interest expense and subtracting unpaid family and operator labor from net farm income and dividing the result by value of farm production (Langemeier, 2009).
 The annual operating profit margins for each farm were then used to compute the average operating profit margin ratio for each farm.

-The two performance measures described above, the operating profit margin ratio and the growth in the beef cow herd were used to categorize farms into the following groups: low profit/low growth; low profit/high growth; high profit/low growth; and high profit/high growth.
-In addition to comparing the profit margins and the growth rate of beef cow herd among these groups; value of farm production, net farm income, total hectares, crop hectares, number of beef cows, number of beef feeders, percent of labour devoted to crops, growth rate in crop hectares, asset turnover ratio, and economic total expense ratio were compared across performance groups.
-The percent of labour devoted to crops was computed using crop and livestock labour standards as well as information on crop hectares and the head of livestock managed.
-The asset turnover ratio was computed by dividing value of farm production by average total assets.
-The economic total expense ratio was computed by adding the opportunity cost on owned assets to total expenses and unpaid family and operator labour, and dividing the result by value of farm production.
-If the economic total expense ratio is below 1.00, the farm is covering all accrual and opportunity costs, and is earning an economic profit.
+The two performance measures described above, the operating profit margin ratio and the growth in the beef cow herd, were used to categorize farms into the following groups: low profit/low growth; low profit/ high growth; high profit/low growth; and high profit/ high growth.
+In addition to comparing the profit margins and the growth rate of beef cow herd among these groups; value of farm production, net farm income, total hectares, crop hectares, number of beef cows, number of beef feeders, percent of labor devoted to crops, growth rate in crop hectares, asset turnover ratio, and economic total expense ratio were compared across performance groups.
+The percent of labor devoted to crops was computed using crop and livestock labor standards as well as information on crop hectares and the head of livestock managed.
+The asset turnover